emiruz/data-analysis-with-x/uk-property/README.md

 ## Notes

+* This model converges on a variety of data, but several things were necessary to facilitate this: (1) using `Double` instead of `Float` to avoid division by zero due to round, or adding a small constant to all divisions, (2) normalising prices to a range of zero to 1 so that variables could be initialised to random values in the same range, and (3) a minimum gradient no smaller than `1e-4` since it either hits saddle points at that level or a precision limit.

+* I've left out some pre-processing steps -- namely connecting lon/lat coordinates to postcodes -- as not to detract from the analysis.
+They are straightforward -- I do them directly in SQL.

-An alternative way to fit the parameters would be to note that
+* An alternative way to fit the parameters would be to note that
 $ log(p^t_i) = log(\alpha_i) + log(\beta_t) $ is linear, and
 then fit it with a library specialised to large sparse linear problems.

-## Thanks!
+## Acknowledgements

 Thank you to the members of the Haskell community, who kindly helped a neophyte like me muddle through some of Haskell's